Strong Evidence Against a Statistically Isotropic Universe

-\paragraph{Lack of large-angle correlations, $S_{1/2}$:} The lack of large-angle correlations in the CMB temperature anisotropies was first observed by COBE \cite{1993PNAS...90.4766B}, quantified by WMAP \cite{WMAP:2003elm,Copi:2006tu,Copi:2008hw}, and most precisely measured and characterized with \Planck\ \cite{Planck:2013lks,Copi:2013cya,Planck:2015igc,Schwarz:2015cma,Planck:2019evm}.
+\paragraph{Lack of large-angle correlations, $S_{1/2}$:} The lack of large-angle correlations in the CMB temperature anisotropies was first observed by COBE \cite{1993PNAS...90.4766B}, quantified by WMAP \cite{WMAP:2003elm,Copi:2006tu,Copi:2008hw}, and most precisely measured and characterized by \Planck\ \cite{Planck:2013lks,Copi:2013cya,Planck:2015igc,Schwarz:2015cma,Planck:2019evm}.
 This deficit is quantified by the $S_{1/2}$ statistic: the squared distance of the two point angular correlation function $C(\theta)$ from zero for points on the sky with angular separations from $60^{\circ}$ to $180^{\circ}$,

-Though, $S_{1/2}$ can be calculated on full or masked skies, we only consider the masked sky statistic in this work.
-In practice, $S_{1/2}$ is calculated based on pseudo-$C_\ell$ extracted from $\Nside=64$ maps in ecliptic coordinates with the common mask applied using \texttt{NaMaster}\footnote{Code available from \url{https://github.com/LSSTDESC/NaMaster}.}\cite{Alonso:2018jzx} up to $\ell_{\mathrm{max}}=40$.
+Though $S_{1/2}$ can be calculated on full or masked skies, we follow the choices made by previous anomaly studies and only consider the masked sky statistic in this work. $S_{1/2}$ is calculated based on pseudo-$C_\ell$ extracted from $\Nside=64$ maps in ecliptic coordinates with the common mask applied using \texttt{NaMaster} \footnote{Code available from \url{https://github.com/LSSTDESC/NaMaster}.} \cite{Alonso:2018jzx} up to $\ell_{\mathrm{max}}=40$.
 See \rcite{Copi:2008hw} for a discussion of its computation.

+Since $C(\theta)$, and hence $S_{1/2}$, is a function only of $C_\ell$ it is not automatically a test of statistical isotropy.
+However, we can rewrite $S_{1/2}$ as a quadratic form in the $C_\ell$ \cite{Copi:2008hw}: